tilo/smarter_csv/docs/header_transformations.md

    => [{:first_name=>"Carl", :middle_name=>"Edward", :last_name=>"Sagan"}]
 ```

+If you set `duplicate_header_suffix: nil`, you get the same behavior as earlier versions, which raised the `SmarterCSV::DuplicateHeaders` error.

 ## Key Mapping

 The above example already illustrates how intermediate keys can be mapped into something different.